lojak57/BaseForm/README.md

-# VCSews E-Commerce Platform
+# White-Label E-Commerce Platform

-This is a multi-tenant e-commerce platform built for VCSews, featuring a modern UI, comprehensive product management, and seamless checkout experience.
+This is a multi-tenant e-commerce solution that enables businesses to showcase and sell products with their own branding.
+Built with a robust multi-tenant architecture, this platform can be quickly customized for various product types and industries.

 ## Key Features